Deep-Symmetry/afterglow/README.md

     into a single new effect:
     - [ ] This effect gets assigned a new priority.
-    - [ ] The compound cue aggregates nested cue variables into one big list, and passes them down to the nested effects, renaming with numeric suffixes as needed to avoid name clashes.
+    - [ ] The compound cue aggregates nested cue variables into one big list, and passes them down to the nested effects.
+(Renaming with numeric suffixes as needed to avoid name clashes?
+No, they might be shared.)
   - [ ] Compound cues created from solely named cues can be saved and restored, so they can be built using the web (and rich controller) interface out of existing cues, and current parameter values for